WiFi Syncing FAQ

 Installation and Setup

-I downloaded and installed the iSyncr Desktop application to my computer from your website, but it doesn’t seem to be running.
-What gives?
+I downloaded and installed the iSyncr Desktop application to my computer from your website, but I can not open it?

-Are you sure it’s really not running? iSyncr WiFi runs either in the system tray in the bottom right corner of your screen (Windows) or in the main menu bar in the top right of your screen (Mac OS), where you should see an S icon where you can access your server settings.
+Are you sure it is not already running? iSyncr Desktop runs either in the system tray in the bottom right corner of your screen (Windows) or in the main menu bar in the top right of your screen (Mac OS), where you should see an S icon where you can access your server settings.
 On Windows, sometimes the icon is hidden by an upward arrow.
-Check there, is it running?

-Once you've determined that the iSyncr Desktop is running on your computer, you should be able to connect to it from the iSyncr app on your Android just by clicking on the WiFi tab.
-If auto-discovery is working properly, your computer should show up in the list and you should be able to click on it to browse, select, and sync playlists.
+After you have determined that the iSyncr Desktop is running on your computer, connect to it from the iSyncr app on your Android just by clicking on the WiFi tab.
+If auto-discovery is working properly, your computer should show up in the list and you should be able to click on it.

 Connection Problems